muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/practice.md

 	do something with the sensor data
     and follows-up other plans from the preceding cycle

-> __But each step is done in a parallel execution, so all data of the sensors are collection in parallel and all possible plans are run in parallel and all agents work in parallel__
+> __But each step is done in a parallel execution, so all data of the sensors are collected in parallel and all possible plans are run in parallel and all agents work in parallel__

 ---